JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 technologies: [fastapi, kubernetes, aws]
 topics: [python]
 author: mm
-subtitle: Configuring Celery & Redis with FastAPI
+subtitle: Configuring Celery & Redis with FastAPI.
 thumbnail: thumbnail.png
 longVideo:
   poster: poster_long.png
   url: https://www.youtube.com/watch?v=RWxnQW1bU3E
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 As you know in our previous video we completed the feature of placing the new order.
-But we wanted to make sure that once the order has been placed then we need to send an email saying that your order has been successfully placed, that’s what we are going to cover in today’s tutorial.
+But we wanted to make sure that, once the order has been placed, then we need to send an email saying that your order has been successfully completed.
+That’s what we are going to cover in today’s tutorial.

 # AWS SES